alleneli/Data_Sci_Leptosiphon_Polymorphism/README.md

 ## Target Audience

+Our target audience for this study is for other scientists within the field of Ecology and Evolutionary Biology, specifically botanists, plant ecologists, and evolutionary biologists.

 ## Metadata

 Our metadata ```LMini_iNat_Pops_filtered_curated_metadata``` is produced after step 2 (Curating Data) and contains the following columns: